-The purpose of the Screening Statement is to set out a screening opinion in relation to whether a Strategic Environmental Assessment (SEA) process is required to accompany the development of the Sheepy Parish Neighbourhood Plan.
-The Screening Statement is to be provided to the statutory consultation bodies for SEA (Historic England, the Environment Agency and Natural England) for their opinion.
+The purpose of the Screening Statement is to set out a screening opinion in relation to whether a Strategic Environmental Assessment (SEA) process is required to accompany the development of the revised Sheepy Parish Neighbourhood Plan.
+A Draft version of this Screening Statement was provided to the statutory consultation bodies for SEA (Historic England, the Environment Agency and Natural England) for their opinion.